Frequently Asked Questions - Interesting Things with JC

 Yes.
 He later became Program Director and morning drive host at WMEX in Boston, one of the most competitive radio markets in the United States.

-Jim Connors (JC) is an award-winning educational podcast creator, announcer, and audio producer.
+Jim Connors (JC) is an award-winning podcast creator, announcer, audio producer, and educational media professional.

 How did JC get started in broadcasting?